DETAILED ACTION

 Claim 1 recites the limitations of:

-A computer-implemented method for predicting advanced persistent threats (APTs) in a network, the method comprising: obtaining data including virtual currency transactions that are potentially associated with malicious activity;
+A computer-implemented method for predicting advanced persistent threats (APTs) in a network, the method comprising: obtaining data including virtual currency transactions recorded on a distributed ledger and associated with pseudonymous ledger addresses;

-de-anonymizing at least a portion of the virtual currency transactions to identify originating or receiving endpoints;
+de-anonymizing at least a portion of the virtual currency transactions to resolve one or more of the pseudonymous ledger addresses to originating or receiving endpoints;

-analyzing the de-anonymized virtual currency transactions to determine a threat index for a subscribed entity, wherein the threat index indicates a likelihood of an APT; and
+analyzing the de-anonymized virtual currency transactions to determine a threat index for a subscribed entity, wherein the threat index indicates a likelihood of an APT against the subscribed entity; and

-one or more of i) notifying the subscribed entity of the likelihood of the APT or ii) triggering one or more mitigation actions in the network, based on the threat index.
+prior to occurrence of the APT, one or more of i) notifying the subscribed entity of the likelihood of the APT or ii) triggering one or more mitigation actions in the network that adjust at least one network operating parameter for the subscribed entity, based on the threat index.

 Claim 19 recites the limitations of: